bekhzod-olimov/Synthethic-Uzbek-Car-Registration-Plates-Generator/README.md

 ```

 ### Synthetic Uzbek Licence Plates Generation
 The synthetic LP numbers are generated based on [the latest available online information](https://en.wikipedia.org/wiki/Vehicle_registration_plates_of_Uzbekistan).
-According to the information, there are six widely-used car LP types in South Korea:
+According to the information, there are five widely-used car LP types in Uzbekistan: